Over the next few weeks, many gardens will be dotted with the emergence of the earliest spring blooms, most notably many perennial bulbs.

 In close proximity to the flower or leaf you intend to use, place the water into your glass or crystal bowl.

 Sit for a moment and listen for permission to cut your desired flower or leaf.
 If you don’t receive clear permission, do not cut the plant.
 Instead, rest your bowl among the plants whose energy you hope to draw down without cutting the plants.

 If you do receive permission, cut the flower or leaf as close to the emerging bloom or leaf base as possible all the while maintaining deep gratitude for the blessing of its participation in your process.

 Thoughtfully place your flower(s) on top of the water in bowl.
 (It’s fine if they’re just floating on the water’s surface.)

-Place in a consistently sunny location (protected from both shade and shadow), preferably among the plants from which the flowers or plants were sourced.
+Place in a consistently sunny location (protected from both shade and shadow), preferably among like plants from which the flowers or leaves were sourced.

 Allow the bowl to absorb the sun’s rays for a few hours (being sure to retrieve it before the sun’s beams shift from the bowl).

 Carefully remove the flower(s) without touching the water/essence.
-(I use two crystal stirring rods.)
+(I use two glass stirring rods.)